 - Calculate the height by the value of the distance.

 - If the wave height exceeds 0.6 of the depth values, limit this value.

 Some more important notes

-These empirical formulas derived for relatively normal weather conditions, and are not applicable for the assessment of the wave height in the event of, for example, a hurricane.
-Nomograms contained in the directory is built for the wind speed no higher than 37.5 m/s.
-For comparison, 33-42 m/s wind speed - the first category hurricane on Saffir-Simpson scale.
+These empirical formulas are derived for relatively normal weather conditions and are not applicable for the assessment of the wave height in the event of, for example, a hurricane.
+Nomograms contained in the directory are built for the wind speed no higher than 37.5 m/s.
+For comparison, 33-42 m/s wind speed - the first category hurricane on the Saffir-Simpson scale.

 This is a more modern definition of significant height of the waves, and the very first definition, which was given to Walter Munk during World War II, was: "The average height of the one-third of the highest waves."
-It was assumed that it mathematically expresses the estimate of wave heights, which is usually given by a "trained observer".
-There is the a few percent difference between these two definitions, the older definition commonly referred .
+It was assumed that it mathematically expresses the estimate of wave heights, which a "trained observer usually gives."
+There is a few percent difference between these two definitions.
+The older definition commonly referred to .

-Thus, getting an assessment of significant wave height for the given conditions, it is necessary to realize that the majority of waves (about 2/3) are below this height, BUT we can find waves that are larger than this height.
-It is believed that the statistical distribution of the wave height is well approximated by the Rayleigh distribution, so if we estimate 10 meter height, it can be expected that one of the 10 waves is greater than 10.7 meters, one of 100 waves is greater than 15.1 meters, one of 1000 waves is more than meters 18.6.
+Thus, getting an assessment of significant wave height for the given conditions, it is necessary to realize that most waves (about 2/3) are below this height, BUT we can find waves that are larger than this height.
+It is believed that the Rayleigh distribution well approximates the statistical distribution of the wave height, so if we estimate 10-meter height, it can be expected that one of the 10 waves is greater than 10.7 meters, one of 100 waves is greater than 15.1 meters, one of 1000 waves is more than meters 18.6.
 More info.

 In reality, due to the constantly changing conditions, a nearly two-fold excess is, of course, rare, but sometimes happens Rogue wave.